Crystalze36/2021-msia423-Pan-Wenyang-project/README.md

     -e MYSQL_PORT \
     -e MYSQL_USER \
     -e MYSQL_PASSWORD \
-    -e DATABASE_NAME \
+    -e MYSQL_DATABASE \
-    pokemon_data run.py create_db --engine_string=={your_engine_string}
+    pokemon_data run_rds.py create_db --engine_string=={your_engine_string}
 ```

 ##### Add information to the Databases

 You can add information about a Pokemon with the following command.
 By default, the script uses the engine string specified in `config/flaskconfig.py`.
 The default added Pokemon is "Charizard", with "fire" as type1 and "flying" as type2.
+Note that the database created from the command above does not allow duplicate names.
+Thus, you might receive an error message if you try to insert a pokemon with same name twice.

 ```
 docker run -it \